chriscainx/mnnpy/README.md

 Batch effect correction by matching mutual nearest neighbors [(Haghverdi et al, 2018)](https://www.nature.com/articles/nbt.4091) has been implemented as a function 'mnnCorrect' in the R package [scran](https://bioconductor.org/packages/release/bioc/html/scran.html).
 Sadly it's extremely slow for big datasets and doesn't make full use of the parallel architecture of modern CPUs.

 This project is a python implementation of the MNN correct algorithm which takes advantage of python's extendability and hackability.
-It seamlessly integrates with the [scanpy](https://github.com/theislab/scanpy) framework and has multicore in its bones.
+It seamlessly integrates with the [scanpy](https://github.com/theislab/scanpy) framework and has multicore support in its bones.

 ## Status